hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 will do

 [20:26:20](#16444383806194ugqaH:gitter.im) <gurzgri>:
 @Moppy_gitlab Trying to reuse (mimic) what you wrote in other languages is the no. 1 "mistake" with the Redbol languages.
-Often the key is unlearning things and doing them the Redbol way ... í ½í¸ƒ
+Often the key is unlearning things and doing them the Redbol way ... ğŸ˜ƒ

 [20:47:17](#16444396376198MTSFf:gitter.im) <BuilderGuy1 (BuilderGuy1)>:
 Here's what it looks like to me: "V_M/data" is the entire Vit_Min list and "V_M/selected" is returning the pair "1x1" regardless of what is being selected.
 It appears that PICK doesn't like PAIRs for it's index.
 I tried converting the pair (to integer!) but I can't find anything that will convert it without errors.
 I'm out of ideas.